TAUSBV/dqf-api/v3/README.md

 * "Forgot your TAUS password?" - Link to: https://www.taus.net/component/users/?view=reset
 * "Forgot your TAUS email?" - Link to: https://www.taus.net/component/users/?view=remind

+**Note:** If your company has signed a special marekting agreement about profit sharing with TAUS, you will be provided a separate personalized URL to redirect people to the signup page.
+Please contact dqf@taus.net to clarify and/or coordinate.

 For testing/debugging purposes, we have enabled an encrypt endpoint which is accessible through [POST /v3/encrypt](http://dqf-api.ta-us.net/v3/encrypt).
 No authentication is required.
 The body parameters are: